microsoft/SQL_LogScout/README.md

 # How to use

 1. Place the downloaded files on a disk volume where diagnostic logs will be captured.
 An \output* sub-folder will be created automatically by the tool when you start it
-   > **WARNING**
+   > [!WARNING]
    > Please make sure that the SQL Server startup account has **write** permissions to the folder you selected.
 Typically folders like %USERPROFILE%\Downloads, %USERPROFILE%\Documents AND %USERPROFILE%\Desktop folders are **not** write-accessible by the SQL Server service account by default.

 1. Open a Command Prompt as an Administrator and change to the folder where SQL LogScout files reside
 1. Start the tool via `SQL_LogScout.cmd` before or while the issue is occurring.
 You can use [parameters](#parameters) to automate the execution and bypass interactive menus.
-1. Select from a list which SQL instance you want to diagnose
 1. Pick one or more [Scenarios](#scenarios) from a menu list (based on the issue under investigation).
 Scenario names can optionally be passed as parameters to the main script (see [Parameters](#parameters))
+1. Select from which SQL instance you want to diagnose
 1. Stop the collection when you are ready (by typing "stop" or "STOP").
-In some Scenarios (e.g. Basic) the collection stops automatically
+In some Scenarios (e.g. Basic) the collection stops automatically when it finishes collecting static logs

 ## Automate data collection

 SQL LogScout can be executed with multiple parameters allowing for full automation and no interaction with menus.
 You can:

 - Provide the SQL Server instance name
+- Select which scenario(s) to collect data for
 - Schedule start and stop time of data collection
 - Use Quiet mode to accept all prompts automatically
 - Choose the destination output folder (custom location, delete default or create a new one folder)